New Mexico State Road 347

-State Road 347 (NM 347) is a partially completed road that starts at Interstate 40 on the West Mesa, approximately 8 mi west of downtown Albuquerque.
-It runs north-northeast, following Paseo del Volcan to its northern terminus at US-550 in Bernalillo.
-Currently it exists in two discontinuous segments: the southern segment is 9.4 mi long, and follows Paseo del Volcan from I-40 to Paseo del Norte (NM 423) near Double Eagle II Airport.
-The 10.2 mi northern section begins at Unser Boulevard in Rio Rancho and ends at US-550 in Bernalillo, which incorporates a 3.4 mile extension of Paseo del Volcan from Iris Road to US-550 that was completed in February 2011.
-The remaining 10 mi segment from Paseo del Norte to Unser Boulevard is not yet built.
-While the New Mexico Department of Transportation owns the right-of-way for the unbuilt section, its completion is contingent upon future growth within Albuquerque and Rio Rancho and the availability of funding.
+New Mexico State Road 347 (NM 347) is a partially completed highway in New Mexico.
+It currently runs along Paseo del Volcan between Unser Boulevard and US-550 in Rio Rancho for 7.1 miles.
+NM-347 is planned to stretch around Rio Rancho and back into Albuquerque to connect with Interstate 40, providing full access for the far west side of the Albuquerque metro.

 Currently a 2-lane road, NM 347 right-of-way is 150 feet wide to accommodate expansion to a freeway, should future growth and traffic demand necessitate the construction of a freeway along the Paseo del Volcan corridor.

 History

 An environmental impact statement for the Paseo del Volcan project was approved in August 2001 by the Federal Highway Administration (FHWA).
 Phase 1 of the project, a 3.9 mi segment between Unser Blvd. and Iris Road was completed in October 2006.
 The road was designated as State Road 347 between I-40 and US 550 in August 2010.
 The Phase 2 extension 3.4 mi eastward to US 550 was opened to traffic in February 2011.
 Land acquisition is currently in progress for a further extension westward from Unser Blvd. to Rainbow Blvd.
 In July 2011, a street west of Albuquerque also known as Paseo del Volcan was renamed Atrisco Vista Blvd. to avoid a naming conflict.
 Atrisco Vista Blvd. intersects I-40 at Exit 149 only 1.5 mi east of the proposed interchange with NM 347.
 Interchange construction at I-40 will be Phase 3 of the project and awaits acquisition of individual private parcels along the Interstate.

 Long-range planning anticipates the roadway requiring up to five additional lanes by 2035.
 Extending the road to link to I-25 on both the north and south ends to create a western bypass in metropolitan Albuquerque is also being planned.